Monsters vs. Aliens (franchise): Video games

-The video game Monsters vs. Aliens was released on March 24, 2009 on Microsoft Windows, PlayStation 3, Xbox 360, Nintendo DS, PlayStation 2, and Wii.
-The game, developed by Beenox and Amaze Entertainment, allows users to play through scenes from the movie as Susan, The Missing Link, and B.O.B., and features drop-in/out co-op.
-Players can play as Dr. Cockroach, Ph.D. in multiplayer co-op, as well as Insectosaurus in the Nintendo DS version of the game.
+Two video games based on Monsters vs. Aliens were released on March 24, 2009 on Microsoft Windows, PlayStation 3, Xbox 360, PlayStation 2, and Wii, and one for the Nintendo DS, developed by Amaze Entertainment.
+The game, developed by Beenox, allows users to play through scenes from the movie as Susan, The Missing Link, and B.O.B., and features drop-in/out co-op.
+Players can play as Dr. Cockroach, Ph.D. in multiplayer co-op, as well as Insectosaurus in the Nintendo DS game.
 The music was composed by Jim Dooley, with live brass recorded at the Warner Brothers Eastwood Scoring Stage.
-The Monsters Vs. Aliens Videogame has garnered a Metacritic score of 63 for the Xbox 360 version of the title.
+The Monsters vs. Aliens video game has garnered a Metacritic score of 63 for the Xbox 360 version of the title.

 Another video game titled Madagascar Kartz was released by Activision on October 27, 2009, for PlayStation 3, Xbox 360, Nintendo Wii, and Nintendo DS.
 Mainly based on the Madagascar franchise, the game also features B.O.B. and a racetrack based on the spaceship from Monsters vs. Aliens.

 Another video game titled Super Star Kartz was released by Activision on November 15, 2011, for PlayStation 3, Xbox 360, Nintendo Wii, Nintendo DS, and Nintendo 3DS.
 The game features 14 different characters from DreamWorks' films – Monsters vs. Aliens, Madagascar, Shrek, and How to Train Your Dragon.

 A free mobile game based on the 2013 TV series, titled B.O.B.'s Super Freaky Job, was developed by Adrenaline and released on October 10, 2013 to iOS and Android.
 In the game, player must guide B.O.B. through challenges by rotating the world around him, to obtain spare parts for Dr. Cockroach, and earn stars for the Presidential Medal.